bitboks/BB/BBData/README.md

 To get all registered bindings run <em>getBindings()</em> on the instance of BBData.

 ### Observables:
-Any number of methods may be registered for any key.
+Any number of methods may be registered for any path.
 If your web-app has any persistent data you can use observations to get notified whenever data is changed and initiate some method to store the data remotely.
 - Any time observed data is modified the observer will be notified.
 - The observer reseives a notification-object containing the path, action ("create", "update" or "delete") and new value of the data.
 - The path "null" is used to observe the main data-object (data passed as the argument to BBData).